Infineon/mtb-example-btstack-freertos-cyw20829-battery-server-ota/README.md

 2. Build the app, but DO NOT PROGRAM.
 This version of the app will be used to push to the device via the peer Windows app (WsOtaUpgrade.exe).

-3. In the project directory, navigate to build/<TARGET>/Config and locate the .bin file.
+3. In the project directory, navigate to build/<b>TARGET</b>/Release/ and locate the .bin file.
 Copy this file to the same directory as the peer app (WsOtaUpgrade.exe).
-It is located at btsdk-peer-apps-ota/tree/master/Windows/WsOtaUpgrade/Release/<System Type>.
+It is located at /mtb_shared/ota-update/release-vX.x.x/scripts/Bluetooth/
+>#### <b>SECURE SILICON USAGE</b>
+>
+>If using Secure silicon please copy following binary according to method used for building MCUBoot and User application.
+>
+><b>Method 1</b>
+>**Method 1 is not supported currently in this Code Example**
+>
+><b>Method 2</b>
+>Copy "mtb-example-btstack-freertos-cyw20829-battery-server-ota.update.signed.bin" file to the above mentioned folder.

 4. Open the terminal and navigate to WsOtaUpgrade.exe.
 Initiate the update process by running the following command:
    ```